TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 - The skill is written *JavaScript* (there is no need for any prior knowledge in JS) and packaged with *Node Package Manager*, you will need to download and configure *Node JS* on your computer in order to compile the package.

 #### Configuring Node JS
-Download and install [Node JS](which includes npm) for windows from [here](https://nodejs.org/en/download/), after installing, open the start menu and search for *Edit the system environment variables*, open it and click the *Enviornment Variables...* button at the bottom.</br>
+Download and install [Node JS](which includes npm) for windows from [here](https://nodejs.org/en/download/), after installing, open the start menu and search for *Edit the system environment variables*, open it and click the *Environment Variables...* button at the bottom.</br>
 Locate the *Path* variable and add a new entry with the path of your Node JS installations, (for example - C:\Program Files\nodejs\).</br>
-To check you installation, Open Command Prompt (cmd) from the start menu and type *npm -where* your npm version and path will be displayed.</br>
+To check you installation, Open Command Prompt (cmd) from the start menu and type *npm -where* your npm version and path will be displayed. </br>
 ### Configuring the skill
 - Download this repository as a zip file and extract to a temporary folder on your windows computer.
-- Locate the extracted files and open the *conf* folder, inside you will find two *json* files: *endpoints_config* for conifguring your endpoint and *hass_api_config* for configuring you Home Assistant API access.
-Open both files in any text editor and modify the following values inside the quotation marks in a similiar manner to the existing example:</br>
+- Locate the extracted files and open the *conf* folder, inside you will find two *json* files: *endpoints_config* for configuring your endpoint and *hass_api_config* for configuring you Home Assistant API access.
+Open both files in any text editor and modify the following values inside the quotation marks in a similar manner to the existing example:</br>

 In endpoints_config.json, configure your ac unit, you can add additional unit as JSON objects inside the JSON array as in the downloaded example.
-If you have only one unit, remove the one of the JSON object from the JSON array, don't forget to remove the comma aswell:</br>
+If you have only one unit, remove the one of the JSON object from the JSON array, don't forget to remove the comma as well:</br>
 ``` json
 [{
 	"endpoint_unique_id": "A unique endpoint id for backend use between alexa and the skill",